Luna-Exchange/fan-passport-auth/README.md

 ## Support

-For issues or feature requests, please open an issue on the GitHub repository associated with this package.
+For issues or feature requests, please reach out to the insomnia team.